 In 2007 Rev Jessie Lee was appointed Assistant Pastor to help Pastor Onqué.
 He has been a tremendous support to our pastor and our church.
 Rev. Lee is now the pastor of the Greater Shiloh Missionary Baptist Church.
-Our ministerial staff includes Reverend Andre McLaurin, Reverend Andre Booth, Rev Lorrell Freemon, Rev Andre Hearn, Evangelist Chanita Sweeten and Evangelist Carol Ray.
+Our ministerial staff includes, Reverend Andre Booth, Rev Lorrell Freemon, Rev. Dr. Roger Harris Jr. and Minister Wanda Ravesloot.

 This year we held our third leadership school after many years of inactivity.
 The Christian leadership school was named Herbert B. Reed Institute after our former Superintendent of Sunday School.
 Sister Ruth Ellis served as Inaugural Dean in 2011The H. B Reed Institute continues to offer to the membership and local Christian Community enriching classes to develop their knowledge of Christ.

 We also held our first Men’s Conference (Men of Standard) in November 2010 and followed with another one in November 2011 and November 2012.
 We held our first Women’s Conference (Women of Excellence) in August 2011 and followed up with another in 2012.
 We look forward to many more teaching opportunities here at St Luke.
 We have ongoing Men and Women Conferences.